juju/juju/doc/architectural-overview.md

 A Juju model is a distributed system comprising:

-* A data store (mongodb) which describes the desired state of the world, in terms of running workloads or *services*, and the *relations* between them; and of the *units* that comprise those services, and the *machines* on which those units run.
+* A data store (mongodb) which describes the desired state of the world, in terms of running workloads or *applications*, and the *relations* between them; and of the *units* that comprise those applications, and the *machines* on which those units run.
 * A bunch of *agents*, each of which runs the same `jujud` binary, and which are variously responsible for causing reality to converge towards the idealised world- state encoded in the data store.